-Ladies.
-If you don’t have a skincare routine, you need to step up your game.
+If you wore butterfly clips in middle school and don’t have a skincare routine, you need to step up your game.
 Sure, your skin is still young, but wouldn’t you rather start a wrinkle-fighting regimen now, while your skin still looks good?!
 That’s what I decided about a year ago, so I began testing products and methods to make my skin look and feel healthy.

 First, I tried the 7-Skin Method where you layer on 7 different toners to lock-in your skin’s natural moisture, and to maintain hydration without heavy moisturizers.